LewisYoul/pokebattle-react/README.md

 ## <a name="run">Run the App</a>

-The following covers the necessary steps for starting up the back-end Rails server for the Transgressions Battle game.
+The following covers the necessary steps for starting up the client-side React JS application for the Transgressions Battle game.
+Before setting this up should ensure that you have followed the steps for the back-end server [here](https://github.com/LewisYoul/transgression-battle-api).
-Once you have completed these steps to you be able to head over to the client-side repo [here](https://github.com/tabrza/pokebattle-react) and follow the necessary steps to start playing the game!

 1. Clone this repository
 ```